Without firing a single shot

 “Endure unto the end, but violence to no man”

-Whipple was the first of many observers who noted that nonviolence might be used as a means of national defense.
+Whipple was the first of many observers who noted that nonviolence might be used as a means of national defence.
 Indeed, some of the most notable cases of nonviolent resistance were carried out against foreign powers (Hungary against he the rule of the Austrian Empire, Indian against British rule, and Germany against France and Belgium in the Ruhrkampf).
-In the midst of World War I, in August 1915, Bertrand Russell published an article in THE ATLANTIC MONTHLY.
-He wrote: “Let us imagine that England were to disband its army, after a generation of instruction in the principles of passive resistance as a better defense than war.
+In the midst of World War I, in August 1915, Bertrand Russell published an article in The Atlantic Monthly.
+He wrote: “Let us imagine that England were to disband its army, after a generation of instruction in the principles of passive resistance as a better defence than war.
 Let us suppose that England at the same time publicly announced that no armed opposition would be offered to any invader, that all might come freely, but that no obedience would be yielded to any commands that a foreign authority might issue.
 What would happen in this case?”
 First of all he noted that if England disbanded its army and navy, any would-be invader, such as Germany, would be hard-pressed to find a pretext for invasion.
 Suppose, however, that a German army invaded an England where no one offered violent resistance?
 After evicting the King from Buckingham Palace and taking over the Parliament building, what would the Germans do if all the existing British officials refused to cooperate?

 Some of the more prominent would be imprisoned, perhaps even shot, in order to encourage the others.
 But if the others held firm, if they refused to recognise or transmit any order given by the Germans, if they continued to carry out decrees previously made by the English Parliament and the English government, the Germans would have to dismiss them all, even to the humblest postman, and call in German talent to fill the breach.